 Strategic Plan Update

-Evergreen Rural Water of Washington (ERWoW) completed its initial long-range plan in 1994, and revisited and updated the plan in 1997, in 2000, in 2004 and again in 2010.
+Evergreen Rural Water of Washington (ERWoW) completed its initial long-range plan in 1994, and revisited and updated the plan in 1997, in 2000, in 2004 and again in 2010 and again in 2015.
 Since that time many changes have occurred that warrant a revisit and review of that plan.
-The following revisions resulted from the Review and Rewrite Long-Range Planning Session conducted in Ellensburg, Washington on November 3, 2015.
+The following revisions resulted from the Review and Rewrite Long-Range Planning Session conducted in Lynnwood, Washington on March 16, 2022

 The planning committee consisted of:

 Board Members: Jason Clawson, Shawn Davisson, Lance Hoyt, Shawn O'Dell, Ross Read and Don Zuern.
 At the time of the Long-Range Planning Session we had three vacant board positions.

 ERWoW Staff: Joe Barbee, Kari Fenton, Tracey Hunter, David Keksi, Ernie Klimek, Katrina Nellenbach, Mike Pendergraft, Ray Sled, Loren Steveson, Lynn Stuart, Corey Wilder and Frank Wright.
 Chad Short was absent from the session.